Staffordshire Bull Terriers

 APPEARANCE:

 The coat of the Staffordshire Bull Terrier is short, smooth, and held close to the skin.
-Because the Staffordshire Terrier was primarily bred as a working dog, color was relatively unimportant to its breeders.
-As a result, this breed comes in a variety of colors including red, fawn, white, black, blue, and brindle.
-White markings may be present on any of these colors in any pattern or proportion.
+Bred primarily as a working dog, color was of little importance to its breeders, resulting in a variety of coat colors, including red, fawn, white, black, blue, and brindle.
+White markings may appear on any of these colors in any pattern or proportion.

 GROOMING REQUIREMENTS:

-All three of these dogs are among the easiest to groom.
-Their coats never require professional grooming, only an occasional brushing.
-These dogs do shed, although the amount varies from dog to dog.
-Some are only average shedders who will leave some hair but not an excessive amount while others, especially some American Pit Bull Terriers, shed almost constantly.
+All three of these dogs are among the easiest to groom, requiring only occasional brushing and never professional grooming.
+While they do shed, the amount varies from dog to dog; some are average shedders that leave some hair but not excessively, while others, particularly some American Pit Bull Terriers, shed almost constantly.

 HEALTH ISSUES:

-The Staffordshire Bull Terrier is considered to be a very healthy breed.
-This dog was bred almost strictly for working ability until the 1930’s, and breeders strive to maintain this ability to the present day.
-The dog also benefits from having a comparatively large genetic pool.
-This does not meant that the Staffordshire Bull Terrier is immune from genetically inherited health problems; it just means that it tends to suffer from fewer problems and lower rate of those problems than other breeds.
-Some of the biggest problems occur due to the fact that this breed is so pain tolerant that it does not make owners aware of a disease or injury until it is quite advanced.
-The average life expectancy for a Staffordshire Bull Terrier is between 10 and 16 years.
-One of the most common problems experienced by the Staffordshire Bull Terrier is cataracts.
-Cataracts in dogs are similar to those in humans, and can cause decreased vision or even blindness.
-There are treatments available for canine cataracts, but many require expensive surgery.
+The Staffordshire Bull Terrier is considered a very healthy breed, having been bred primarily for working ability until the 1930s, a trait breeders continue to preserve.
+The breed also benefits from a comparatively large genetic pool, which helps reduce the prevalence of inherited health issues.
+However, this does not mean the breed is immune to genetic conditions; rather, it tends to suffer from fewer problems and at a lower rate than other breeds.
+One significant concern is the breed’s high pain tolerance, which can prevent owners from noticing illnesses or injuries until they are quite advanced.
+The average life expectancy of a Staffordshire Bull Terrier is between 10 and 16 years.
+One of the most common health issues is cataracts, which, similar to those in humans, can cause decreased vision or even blindness.
+While treatments are available, many require expensive surgery.

-Because skeletal and visual problems have been known to occur in this breed (hip dysplasia is quite commonly seen) it is highly advisable for owners to have their pets tested by both the Orthopedic Foundation for Animals (OFA) and the Canine Eye Registration Foundation (CERF).
-The OFA and CERF perform genetic and other tests to identify potential health defects before they show up.
-This is especially valuable in the detection of conditions that do not show up until the dog has reached an advanced age, making it especially important for anyone considering breeding their dog to have them tested to prevent the spread of potential genetic conditions to its offspring.
+Because skeletal and visual problems, such as hip dysplasia, are commonly seen in this breed, it is highly advisable for owners to have their pets tested by both the Orthopedic Foundation for Animals (OFA) and the Canine Eye Registration Foundation (CERF).
+These organizations conduct genetic and other tests to identify potential health defects before symptoms appear, which is particularly valuable for detecting conditions that may not manifest until the dog reaches an advanced age.
+This makes testing especially important for anyone considering breeding their dog, as it helps prevent the spread of potential genetic conditions to offspring.

 A full list of health problems which are known to affect the Staffordshire Bull Terrier would have to include: